You’re Probably Spending Too Much Money on Furniture and Appliances. Here are 20 Ways to Save Big

 13. Do Your Own Repairs

-One sure way to save money on furniture and appliances is to repair them yourself.
+One of the best ways to save money on furniture and appliances is to repair them yourself.
 I'm not mechanically inclined, but I have put a new belt on a dryer, fixed washing machine leaks, and tightened up loose furniture legs.

 Everything you need to know is usually in a YouTube video.